CtrlK

 Distinctiveness Conflict Risk

-The mention of 'dbt' and 'analytics engineering' provides some distinctiveness, but phrases like 'data transformations' and 'creating data models' are broad enough to overlap with general SQL skills, ETL tools, or other data pipeline skills.
-The term 'data models' could also conflict with database design or ER modeling skills.
+The mention of 'dbt' and 'analytics engineering' provides a fairly distinct niche, but phrases like 'data transformations' and 'creating data models' are broad enough to potentially overlap with general SQL skills, ETL tools, or other data pipeline skills.
+The term 'data build tool' helps but the broader language introduces some conflict risk.

 2 / 3